Meet Colin Anderson

 Professional and Community Activities

-Anderson is currently working on turning his dissertation into a book manuscript, tentatively titled Culture and Containment: Race, Geographic Mobility, and Popular Culture in the United States, 1845-1900.
-His publications include the articles "Segregation, Popular Culture, and the Southern Pastoral: The Spatial and Racial Politics of American Sheet Music, 1870-1900," which appeared in the Journal of Southern History in 2019, and "Median Bans, Anti-Homeless Laws, and the Urban Growth Machine," published in the DePaul Journal for Social Justice in 2015.
-He has presented research papers at the annual meetings of the National Association of African American Studies and Affiliates, the International Association for the Study of Popular Music, and the New England Historical Association.
+Anderson is currently working on turning his dissertation into a book manuscript, tentatively titled Culture and Containment: Race, Geographic Mobility and Popular Culture in the United States, 1845-1900.
+His publications include the articles "Imagining Residential Segregation before the Ghetto: Representations of Black Urban Space and Mobility in the 'Darktown' Comics, 1877-1900," which is forthcoming in the Journal of Urban History and "Segregation, Popular Culture, and the Southern Pastoral: The Spatial and Racial Politics of American Sheet Music, 1870-1900," which appeared in the Journal of Southern History in 2019.
+He has presented research papers at the annual meetings of the Organizations of American Historians, the National Association of African American Studies and Affiliates, and the International Association for the Study of Popular Music.

-Anderson is coach of the University of Tampa's Moot Court team and the faculty coordinator to the Tampa Bay Inn of Court.
+Anderson is also the coach of The University of Tampa's Moot Court team.

 Honors and Awards